majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module5/lab1.rst

 NGINX Plus can perform service discovery in several different ways.

-Service Discovery for NGINX Plus Using Consul APIs Service Discovery for NGINX Plus with etcd
-Service Discovery for NGINX Plus with ZooKeeper

-..
-TODO:: provide link/more info
+- `DNS based`_

+- `Consul APIs`_

+- `etcd`_

+- `ZooKeeper`_

-In the this demo we're using Hashicorp's Consul to capture service state (with the help of Registrator).
+This lab uses Hashicorp's Consul to capture service state (with the help of Registrator).
-NGINX Plus will then query Consule for a DNS SRV record to determine appropiate upstream servers.
+NGINX Plus will then queries Consul for a DNS SRV record to determine appropiate upstream servers.

 Docker Configuration
 ~~~~~~~~~~~~~~~~~~~~